 Ensure that your class website and digital materials are accessible.

-Be aware that enterprise applications may have accessibility problems.
+Be aware that educational software may have accessibility problems.

-Even with U-M's best efforts to ensure accessibility of the products we use for instruction, some students may encounter barriers.
+Even with U-M's best efforts to ensure accessibility of the products provided for instruction, some students may encounter barriers.
 To address this, there are informational websites listing known problems and work-arounds.
-The list below will be updated periodically.
+The latest information we have is available at the U-M Accessibility Workarounds section.
+Additionally, the service page for U-M ITS operated services may include more helpful accessibility information.
+Also consider accessibility when selecting software for classroom, homework, and testing use

 Use language in your syllabus that encourages students who need accommodations to pursue them.